-The database of all TRI reporting facilities for 1988-2000 includes 45,651 facilities.
+The database of all TRI reporting facilities for 1988-2002 includes 49,369 facilities.
 As described above, these facilities were geocoded by TCS.
+Some additional manual changes that were performed the previous year by TCS (map look-ups, etc) were carried over to the current year.
 The results are shown below in Table D-1.